UWPCE-PythonCert/PythonCertDevel/source/modules/Coroutines.rst

 Coroutines By Themselves
 ========================

-Coroutines are really only useful when controlled by a event loop.
-And for teh most part, you are going to use an event loop provided by an async framework, like the ``asyncio`` package.
+Coroutines are really only useful when controlled by an event loop.
+And for the most part, you are going to use an event loop provided by an async framework, like the ``asyncio`` package.

-But it can be instructive to know about about what is going on directly with coroutines, so we'll experiment a bit here:
+But it can be instructive to know about what is going on directly with coroutines, so we'll experiment a bit here:

 We can make a coroutine with the ``async`` keyword: